 Pythiosis (otherwise known as water mold infection) is a rare fungal infection that can affect the skin or the gastrointestinal tract, causing sores and weight loss.
 It is caused by the aquatic mold Pythium insidiosum.
 Pythiosis can strike not only dogs, but many other animals as well, including cats, horses, and even humans.
 The infection is generally contracted when animals with open sores drink, stand, or swim in stagnant contaminated water.
 This serious condition has a poor prognosis, but with treatment, many dogs survive.

 What Is Pythiosis?

-Pythiosis, sometimes called Water Mold Infection or Swamp Cancer, is a fungal infection caused by an organism called Pythium insidiosum.
+Pythiosis, sometimes called water mold infection or swamp cancer, is a fungal infection caused by an organism called Pythium insidiosum.
 While not a true fungus, P. insidiosum is a type of water mold.
-It is characterized by gastrointestinal signs and/or dermatological signs and can be life threatening.
-It is contracted when a dog swims in contaminated water and/or drinks contaminated water and not only effects dogs.
-Cats, horses, cows, and even people can succumb to Pythiosis as well.
+Pythiosis is characterized by gastrointestinal signs and/or dermatological signs and can be life threatening.
+It is contracted when a dog swims in contaminated water and/or drinks contaminated water and not only affects dogs.
+Cats, horses, cows, and even people can succumb to pythiosis as well.

-If your dog only appears to have skin involvement, once all the infected tissue is removed your vet will want to put your dog on a highly digestible, high calorie diet.
+If your dog only appears to have skin involvement, once all the infected tissue is removed your vet will put your dog on a highly digestible, high calorie diet.
 This will counteract any weight loss your dog suffered.
-Your vet will also put your dog on antifungal medications for anywhere from 3 to 6 months to help prevent any recurrence.
+Your vet will also put your dog on antifungal medications for anywhere from three to six months to help prevent any recurrence.

 How to Prevent Pythiosis